vosechu/vosechu.github.io/exercises/week4.md

   * Generate a Quiz object and give it some properties.
 When you restart rack make sure that you see the tables and attributes in Base.app.
   * Using `params[:id]`, use DataMapper to find the quiz with that id.
   * Try to figure out how to make all 5 of these new routes work and respond with a json object.
-  * Push your attempts to Github no matter where you get.
+  * Push your attempts to Github.

 #### Boss Fight (evaluation/creation)